How to Safely Introduce Cats and Babies for the First Time

 Give your cat their own space

-Make sure your cat’s feeding bowls and litter tray are somewhere quiet but easily accessible - if this means moving them, do that long before the baby comes home.
+Make sure your cat’s feeding bowls and litter tray are somewhere quiet, out of reach of a crawling baby but still easily accessible.
+If this means moving them, do that long before the baby comes home.

 Don’t forget your cat's needs

-There is no reason why you shouldn’t add a cat to your household if you have a baby - except that both take up a lot of time!
+In theory, you can add a cat to your household if you have a baby - but both take up a lot of time!
 The very first thing to ask yourself is if this really is the best time to take on either a kitten or an adult rescue cat, both of which will need a lot of your attention - especially in the first few months.
 Most new parents have enough to do with their human arrival to even contemplate a new feline one too!

 The first decision is whether you are going to take on a kitten or an adult.
 There are advantages and drawbacks to both.